Zoom Bible Study – Wednesdays at 12 pm; followed by Virtual Communion at 1 pm

 Women’s Bible Study

-The Ruth Circle of the Women’s Group is meeting the first Saturday of every month in the Ministry Center at 8 am – online.
-Pastor Jen is currently leading the group in a study on the Book of Acts.
+The Ruth Circle of the Women’s Group is meeting the first Saturday of every month at 9 am via Zoom.
 Please email Pastor Jen at email@example.com for more information.

 All women we welcome!